signavio/kraken/README.md

 ## Usage

-`@signavio/kraken` provides you with the building blocks to create a wrapper around your API types.
-You probably will never use components of `@signavio/kraken` directly within your components.
-More likely you are going to create your own [higher-order components](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e) based upon the functionality this library provides.
+`@signavio/kraken` provides you with the building blocks to connect React components to your backend API.
+Instead of using the `kraken` directly from your application, you are supposed to create wrapper module that defines the API types for application based upon the functionality this library provides.
+The main export of the `kraken` is a creator function that takes your custom type definitions as an argument and returns a ready-to-use module for connecting to your API.

 ### API Types

 The core idea of the library is that you can split you API into different types.
 Each type must export a certain set of attributes.
-These contain descirptions about the structure of each type and also methods to read, create or modify an instance of that type.
+These contain descriptions about the structure of each type and also methods to read, create or modify an instance of that type.

 | Attribute   | Required  | Description |
 | ---         | ---       | --- |